mrtripop/tronweb-payment-gateway-service/README.md

 - Merchant callback system
 - QR code generation for easy payments
 - REST API for integration with your application
+- **NEW: Direct Main Wallet Payment System**: Use a single wallet address with memos to eliminate activation overhead

+## Payment Methods

+The gateway supports two different payment methods:

+### 1. Temporary Wallet Method (Original)

+This method creates a new TRON wallet for each payment:

+- **Pros**:
+  - Each payment has a dedicated wallet address for easier tracking
+  - Complete isolation between payments
+  - Works with any TRON wallet app

+- **Cons**:
+  - Requires wallet activation with TRX for each payment
+  - Two-step process (receive payment, then transfer to main wallet)
+  - Higher overhead and transaction costs

+### 2. Main Wallet Method (New)

+This method uses a single main wallet address with memo fields to identify payments:

+- **Pros**:
+  - No wallet activation required
+  - Lower network fees and overhead
+  - Faster payment processing
+  - No need for transferring funds to main wallet

+- **Cons**:
+  - Requires customer to include a memo field when sending
+  - Multiple payments with the same amount might be harder to distinguish
+  - Some wallet apps might not support memo fields

+To use the main wallet method, set `useMainWallet: true` in your environment.
+The system will default to this method when creating new payments.

 ## Requirements